Skip to main content

 Research has also shown a performance correlation between putting-stroke tempo and putter head weight.
 Players with a quicker tempo tend to perform most consistently with a traditional or lighter putter head weight, while players with a slower tempo perform most consistently with a heavier or counter-balanced putter.

-• OEM clubs do not provide the best performance.
-You can test your clubs against the brands I typically order.
-I have no inventory, so I am not trying to push a product out the door, and I have no agreements that require me to sell a specific number of clubs and shafts per year.
-I sell the clubs that fit and nothing more.
+You can test your current clubs against the components I typically work with.
+Since I maintain no inventory, I'm not trying to push products out the door, and I have no manufacturer agreements requiring me to sell specific quantities.
+I recommend only the clubs that fit your swing and deliver the best results for you.

 • The process includes hitting your current clubs and using a launch monitor and other technology to track and store data.
 After evaluating your swing, I select one or two of the clubheads I have and allow you to hit them with several representative shafts.
 From this data, I use a computer program to select the optimum shaft for the selected clubhead.
 Additional weight may be added or removed to allow you to have optimum performance.